Archaegeo/Archaegeo-Orbital-Hud/UserSettings.md

 * AlwaysVSpd = false --export: (Default: false) Set to true to make vertical speed meter stay on screen when you alt-3 widget mode.
 * BarFuelDisplay = true --export: (Default: true) Set to false to use old non-bar fuel display
 * showHelp = true --export: (Default: true) Set to false to hide in hud dynamic help text.
+* Cockpit = false --export: (Default: false) Set to true to enable support for Cockpit view.
+See install instructions for how to set up
+* voices = true --export: (Default: true) Set to false to disable voice sounds.
+* alerts = true --export: (Default: true) Set to false to disable alert sounds.
 ### Ship Handling variables
 * YawStallAngle = 35 -- (Default: 35) Angle at which the ship stalls when yawing, determine by experimentation.
 Higher allows faster AP Bank turns.
 * PitchStallAngle = 35 -- (Default: 35) Angle at which the ship stalls when pitching, determine by experimentation.